Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Introduction

-which can be interpreted as follows: The right side of the inequality is the number of bits required to represent all sets $S$ of size $K$.
-On the left side, the mutual information term represents the uncertainty reduction on the output $Y$ when given the input $X_S$, in bits per sample.
-This term essentially quantifies the ``capacity'' of the observation model $P(Y|X_S,S)$.
-Then, the total uncertainty reduction through the $T$ samples should exceed the uncertainty of possible salient sets $S$, in order to reliably recover the salient set.
+where $I_\St = \mathrm{ess} \inf_b I(X_\SSt ; Y | X_\St, \bS = b, S)$ is the \emph{worst-case} (w.r.t.\ $\bS$) mutual information between the observation $Y$ and the variables $X_\SSt$ that are in $S$ but not in $\St$, conditioned on variables in $\St$.
+For each subset $\St$ of $S$, this bound can be interpreted as follows: The numerator is the number of bits required to represent all sets $S$ of size $K$ given that its subset $\St$ is already known.
+In the denominator, the mutual information term represents the uncertainty reduction in the output $Y$ given the remaining input $X_\SSt$ conditioned on a known part of the input $X_\St$, in bits per sample.
+This term essentially quantifies the ``capacity'' of the observation model $P(Y|X_S,\bS,S)$.
+Then, the number of samples $T$ should exceed this ratio of total uncertainty to uncertainty reduction per sample for each subset $\St$ to be able to recover $S$ exactly.

+In addition to adapting the channel coding error analysis to the general sparse recovery problem, we also show that the sample complexity is characterized by the \emph{worst-case} rather than average mutual information w.r.t.\ $\bS$, as in \eqref{eq:highlevel} even in our Bayesian setting.
+We prove that satisying the worst-case bound is both necessary and sufficient for recovery in Sections \ref{sec:necessary} and \ref{sec:sufficient}.

 Sparse signal processing models analyzed in this paper have wide applicability.
+We can account for linear, nonlinear observation models as well as structured settings in a unified manner.
+Upper and lower bounds for sample complexity for these problems are reduced to computing tight bounds for mutual information (see \eqref{eq:highlevel}).
 Below we list some examples of problems which can be formulated in the described framework.
+Further details concerning the analysis of specific models are provided in Sections \ref{sec:apps_linear} and \ref{sec:apps_nonlinear}.

-\textbf{Sparse linear regression} \cite{donoho} is the problem of reconstructing a sparse signal from underdetermined linear systems.
-It is assumed that the output vector $Y^T$ can be obtained from a $K$-sparse vector $\beta$ through some linear transformation with matrix $X^T$, i.e., in the noisy case with noise $W^T$,
+\textbf{Linear channels:} The prototypical example of a linear channel arises in sparse linear regression \cite{donoho}.
+Here, the output vector $\Y$ is a linearly transformed $K$-sparse vector $\beta$ with additive noise $\bm{W}$,

-Non-linear versions of the regression problem are also investigated, where the channel model also includes a quantization of the output.
-The sparse linear regression model with an example is illustrated in Figure \ref{fig:cs_model}.
-Note that in our analysis the columns of the matrix $X^T$ correspond to the variables $X$ and the support of the sparse vector corresponds to the set $S$.
-It is then easy to see that the Markovianity property \eqref{eq:markov} holds.
-In contrast to typical regression setup, the focus here is on the recovery of the support $S$, and not the sparse vector $\beta$.
-Hence, the non-zero coefficients $\bS$ are absorbed into our observation model $P(Y|X_S,S)$ as we elaborate on Section \ref{sec:recovery}.

-\textbf{Models with missing features} \cite{loh}: Our methods are also used to establish sample complexity bounds for sparse signal processing problems with missing features.
-The problem here is that some of the variables for some of the measurements $Y^T$, could be missing.
-Specifically, we observe a $T \times N$ matrix $Z^T$ instead of $X^T$, with the relation